- MLS

 - Repeat the process

 This let him build a portfolio of cash-flowing assets without running out of money.
 He also brought in partners during this phase.
-Some of the people he partnered with back then are still his partners today—proof that treating people right pays off long-term.
+Finding the right joint venture partners was critical.
+Some of the people he partnered with back then are still his partners todayβproof that treating people right pays off long-term.

 Why Bigger Buildings Are Actually Easier